nschlia/ffmpegfs/README.md

 Tracks defined in the cue sheet will show up in the *.tracks sub directories.

-Select Audio and Video Codecs
+Selecting Audio and Video Codecs
 ----------

 Some new codec combinations are now possible (the default codecs in bold):